PFA03027/alpha_concurrent/README.md

 In this case, this queue may be locked.
 And push_front()/push_back()/insert() may trigger this behavior.

 On the other hand, used free node will be recycled without a memory allocation.
 In this case, push_front()/push_back()/insert() is lock free.

 To reduce lock behavior, pre-allocated nodes are effective. get_allocated_num() provides the number of the allocated nodes.
 This value is hint to configuration.

+# one_side_deque class in lf_one_side_deque.hpp
+Semi-lock free one side deque

+Template 1st parameter T should be copy assignable.

+In case of no avialable free node that carries a value, new node is allocated from heap internally.
+In this case, this queue may be locked.
+And push_front()/push_back() may trigger this behavior.

+On the other hand, used free node will be recycled without a memory allocation.
+In this case, push_front()/push_back() is lock free.

+To reduce lock behavior, pre-allocated nodes are effective. get_allocated_num() provides the number of the allocated nodes.
+This value is hint to configuration.